 3. Is my stereo too loud?

 As a renter, you should respect the rights of other tenants especially that you are only leasing a property.
 This presents a great issue for the condo owner especially if the other tenants, more so unit owners, are disrupted with the noise.
 If the tenant is being a nuisance to the other renters, the landlord should send out a written warning to the tenant.
 Failure to correct their disturbing behavior gives the landlord the right to evict the tenant.
+So keeping the rental law in the Philippines is a must for these situations.

 4. I just wanted to stay even for a little longer...

+Knowing about the rental law in the Philippines can help prepare you to handle your rental business.
 The condominium owner can evict a tenant at the end of the tenancy period or the signed lease.
 Depending on the agreement made, the tenant could extend his stay with a new contract as approved by the landlord.
 However, if the tenant extends his stay or refuses to move out of the condo unit even after the lease ended, then the landlord could file for an eviction notice.

 5. I am Walter White and there’s really nothing you can do about it.